sunzhuoshi/VRDemoHelper/README.md

 6. support win32 games and applications

-## Options
-### -t
-turn on trace mode, in trace mode it logs hooked message.
-You can use it to diagnose why a rule doesn't work.
-### -p [port]
-the logserver listening port, default is 8888.
-You can set one in case of that it is already in used
-NOTE: used only in trace mode

 ## Files
 ### settings.ini
 Used to define windows(games and steam vr) to be processed, process to be ignored in trace mode